-Eventually the Conservative government, led by Balfour, resigned in December 1905 unable to cope with its free trade splits.
+Eventually, the Conservative government, led by Balfour, resigned in December 1905 unable to cope with its free trade splits.
 Balfour hoped that putting the Liberals into power would in turn expose Liberal splits.
 However, the prominence given to free trade, the impact of religious issues and the pressures of office served to unify rather than divide the Liberal party.
-They were aided in this by the skillful leadership of Campbell-Bannerman, who deftly managed the different factions and personalities.
+They were aided in this by the skilful leadership of Campbell-Bannerman, who deftly managed the different factions and personalities.
 He did this in a rather subdued – almost Atlee like way – managing effectively rather than leading dramatically.

 This style was partly a reflection of his age.
-He was 69 when he became Prime Minister – and was in fact was the only serving Prime Minister who at the same time was the oldest MP in the Commons.
+He was 69 when he became Prime Minister – and was, in fact, was the only serving Prime Minister who at the same time was the oldest MP in the Commons.

 The first few hours of his government were rather farcical for, on the day the various Cabinet ministers went to see the King to receive their seals of office, London was shrouded in a very thick fog – thick even by the standards of the time.
 Real pea soup stuff.

 On departing Buckingham Palace the Cabinet Ministers were meant to head to their new departments.
 Yet the fog was so thick, this was a near-impossible task.
-Fowler was one of a trio who hired a cab but then had to abandoned it in the Mall due to the fog.
+Fowler was one of a trio who hired a cab but then had to abandon it in the Mall due to the fog.
 After time spent stumbling around trying to get to his ministry, he eventually realised that all he had managed to do was to make it back to the gates of Buckingham Palace.

 He, and the others, did eventually make it to their offices, with Campbell Bannerman as Prime Minister, leading initially a minority government.
 Not surprisingly, therefore, a general election soon followed.